List of Hollyoaks characters introduced in 2017: Misbah Maalik

 Misbah Rizwaan (also Maalik), played by Harvey Virdi, made her first on screen appearance on 23 May 2017.
+She was the longest-serving Maalik family character in the soap.
 The character and casting was announced on 18 April 2017.
-Misbah is the mother of Yasmine (Haiesha Mistry) and Farrah Maalik (Krupa Pattani), and is a consultant in emergency medicine at Dee Valley Hospital.
+Misbah was the mother of Yasmine (Haiesha Mistry) and Farrah Maalik (Krupa Pattani), and is a consultant in emergency medicine at Dee Valley Hospital.
 Misbah has been billed as "the clumsiest person you'll ever meet – but that doesn't mean she isn't every inch the professional."
 On her casting, Virdi said "I'm really excited to be joining Hollyoaks and working with such a talented cast and crew.
 Misbah is quirky, super-bright and forward-thinking, and she's brought her daughters up to be strong independent women.
 People might say she's bossy – but I'd say she knows what she wants..."
 Virdi departed the role on 1 June 2020 when Misbah left the village for a secondment in a hospital in Surrey, however this has been announced to be a temporary exit for the character.
 Virdi returned to screens on 21 September 2020.

 It was announced on 7 December 2017 that Misbah would be involved in an issue-led storyline when her son, Imran Maalik (Ijaz Rana) begins emotionally and physically abusing her.
 Imran's abuse stems from feeling isolated from his family, mainly due to Yasmine's heart condition.
 Misbah will struggle to protect herself and her son, while also managing her job and parenting role.
 The show worked with Family Lives, Sefton Women's and Children's Aid, and The Muslim Council of Great Britain while researching the storyline.
 A spokesperson for Family Lives expressed her delight at working with the show on the storyline as well as at Hollyoaks for highlighting the issue.
 Nick Frackleton, the CEO of Sefton Women's and Children's Aid, felt that the show holds a "key role" in addressing these forms of "sensitive" issues and praised them for tackling the plot.